 Defensive Behavior: How king cobras defend themselves, including their iconic hood and venom potency.

-If you ever come across a king cobra, you’ll notice its defensive stance.
-When threatened, it raises its head and spreads its hood.
-The hood makes it look bigger and more intimidating.
+If you ever come across a king cobra, you’ll notice its defensive stance, it raises its head and spreads its hood when threatened.
+That hood?
+It makes the snake look bigger, more menacing.
+The effect is deliberate, a warning system that’s worked for millions of years.

 But that’s not all, and king cobras have highly potent venom.
 A single bite can be fatal if left untreated.